Skip to main content

 Step-by-Step: setting up your farever co-op group

 Step 1: Decide your party count and assign primary combat roles first.
 For 4 players: assign 2 Damage, 1 Support, 1 Tank before character creation.
-For 3 players: 2 Damage, 1 Support is the stronger combination (2 Damage + 1 Tank without Support hits the floor ceiling faster).
+For 3 players: 2 Damage, 1 Support is the stronger combination (2 Damage + 1 Tank without Support tends to hit a difficulty wall sooner).
 For 2 players: Damage + Support.

 Step 2: Split the Damage class builds.
 Two Damage players running identical builds (both crit or both elemental) leaves group DPS inefficient.
 Crit builds peak on short elite encounters; elemental builds sustain higher output on long boss phases.
 One of each covers both fight types.
 If both players want crit, the elemental player should still pick elemental for the group's boss phase output.